- Read all of the information contained in this document.

 Loans may be available to help cover some of the cost of international travel courses.
 Contact the Office of Financial Assistance for more information.

 All international travel courses have the same, non-refundable, initial deposit in the amount of $200 each, and this deposit is due to the Business Office at the time of application.
 Please keep this in mind as you’ll need to make a payment to the Business Office in the form of cash, a personal check, or with a Mastercard, American Express, or Discover card before your application will be accepted as complete and can be considered.
+Please note that the Simpson College Business Office does NOT accept Visa as a form of payment so please plan accordingly.

 The balance of the travel course fees will be due to the Business Office by Jan.
 2 for May Term international travel, and for summer international travel courses, it will be due June 1.